woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 1. Log in to your WordPress dashboard.
 2. Go to: Plugins > Add New.
 3. Enter “WooCommerce Admin” in the Search field, and view details about its point release, the rating and description.
-4. Select “Install Now” when you’re ready
+4. Select “Install Now” when you’re ready.

 = Manual installation =